-Only the dogged will survive “Kate,” William J. Mann’s exhausting attempt to deconstruct the many myths surrounding Katharine Hepburn’s private life.
+Only the dogged will survive “Kate,” William J. Mann’s exhausting — and frequently annoying — attempt to deconstruct the many myths surrounding Katharine Hepburn’s private life.
+No inconsistency or passing phase is too minor to mull over and over again in this hefty tome, which assumes familiarity with all previous works about the woman once considered box office poison.
 Earnest and overwritten, it only truly comes to life when tackling Spencer Tracy’s sexuality, but less determined readers will have long since given up on the book by then.

 The big buzz around the book surrounds Hepburn’s sexual preferences.
 The actress, as Mann makes clear, was dogged by lesbian rumors almost from the start, but he contends many previous chroniclers have been unwilling to delve into them, lest they risk tarnishing the mythic romance between Tracy and Hepburn.

 Mann doesn’t deny that Tracy and Hepburn had great chemistry — and love — for each other, but he does question how sexual their relationship was.
 He points out that the two never lived together and paints Hepburn as more caretaker than lover of the deeply alcoholic, and married, Tracy.
 What’s more, he suggests that Hepburn ginned up their romance after he died.

 “In truth, she only started speaking out about Tracy after most of those who’d known them in their prime were dead,” he writes, listing George Cukor, Ruth Gordon, Joe Mankiewicz, Irene Selznick and his wife Louise.
 “For many of the people I spoke with, the question of Hepburn’s sexuality was the elephant in the room that they tripped over, time and time again, picking themselves up and dusting themselves off without ever admitting that they’d fallen.”